Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 • the unbaked flour method (1:1 ratio of flour and water, then mix)

-Once you have your base how you would like it, you have to let it dry and that can take awhile, I don’t remember how long our volcano took because we decided to work on it the same day the following week.
+Once you have your volcano how you would like it, you have to let it dry and that can take awhile.
+I don’t remember how long our volcano took because we decided to work on it the same day the following week.
+Making sure it is dry is important, especially if using either flour method.

 Finishing Up